 Q: What is an appropriate power for such services so that there is no impact on other services?
 While some might operate at power levels slightly higher than those currently supported under the LIPD class licence, others could at operate higher levels.
 The impact also depends on other technical parameters such the orbital characteristics, number of satellites and what types of services are sharing the band.
 Such considerations suggest a case-by-case approach (more akin to an apparatus licensing regime) may be required.

-Satellite IoT at any transmit power is likely to impact existing services in centers where the frequency band is already congested.
+Satellite IoT at any transmit power is likely to impact existing services in dense population centers where the frequency band is already congested.
 Existing devices may cease to operate reliably due to congestion or raising of the noise floor.
-Detailed comments or recommendations would require knowledge of the technology involved, for example, what are the size of messages, transmit power, medium access control method, number of devices in a given area, direction and volume of data traffic, antenna orientation, receive footprint, duty cycle, and location of devices.
+Detailed comments or recommendations would require knowledge of the technology involved, for example, the size of messages, transmit power, medium access control method, number of devices in a given area, direction and volume of data traffic, antenna orientation, receive footprint, duty cycle, and location of devices.
 IEEE 802 LMSC agrees that a case-by-case approach may be required.

 Q: What effect, if any, will the proposed use have on existing services such as the amateur-satellite services and services authorised under the LIPD class licence?
 For example, Wi-Fi, Bluetooth and radio frequency identification devices (RFID).